 - Integrated quality assurance

-External partners (especially in the case of wholesalers) need to be hooked up to the WMS for shipment notifications (ASNs), POs, SOs, Inventory Sync etc. In some cases these can also span payment related interactions.
-EDI formats can be quite varied and complex sent over a range of protocols or gateways that are a thing in itself.
+External partners (especially in the case of wholesalers) hooks up to the WMS for shipment notifications (ASNs), POs, SOs, Inventory Sync, etc. In some cases, these can also span payment-related interactions.
+EDI formats can be quite varied and complex sending over a range of protocols or gateways that are a thing in itself.
 Procure-to-Pay or Order-to-Cash solutions help optimize this significantly.
 In most cases, the source and sink of EDI interchanges from partners is the WMS

 Shipping Optimization tools

-Tools that allow optimization of what shipping service to use at any given time for any given package or product, Proship for e.g., require integration with shipment modules within the WMS.
-They usually need order information, product, packaging, weight etc. to run rate-shopping and prioritization algorithms.
+Tools that allow optimization of what shipping service to use at any given time for any given package or product, Pro ship e.g., require integration with shipment modules within the WMS.
+They usually need order information, product, packaging, weight, etc. to run rate-shopping and prioritization algorithms.